ijgnd/anki__BetterSearch/src/config.md

 <h1>Before you change the config make sure to read the descriptions below</h1>

+<h1>Shortcuts are deprecated since 2020-05.
+Shortcuts that I added to this add-on still work
+but new functions like "field:", "fvn/field from note", date range dialog for added/rated do not support shortcuts.</h1>

 &nbsp;